miniruby14/autodesk-view-and-data-api-samples/README.md

 #Autodesk View and Data API Samples

+##Update

+This repo is retired, please refer to http://developer-autodesk.github.io/

 ##Description

 This repository is the master index of repositories for all Autodesk View and Data API samples.